 Where to fly to start Camino Portuguese Central?

-Lisbon International Airport
+Lisbon International Airport.

 Camino Portuguese Central